unytics/airbyte_serverless/README.md

 > 6. Update this configuration file to suit your needs.

-### Create your first Connection with an Airbyte Python Source from pypi (Docker NOT needed) 👨‍💻
+### Create your first Connection with a Python Source from PyPI 👨‍💻

-Actually, `source` can be a docker image or any command.
+Actually, `source` argument can be a docker image as above or any command.

 Below, we use `pipx` tool to run [`airbyte-source-faker` python package available on pypi](https://pypi.org/project/airbyte-source-faker/).

 ``` sh
 abs create my_first_connection --source="pipx run airbyte-source-faker==0.1.4"